Sutton Funding - Merchant Cash Advance - Small Business Loans logo

 • Flexible funding options across three product types (MCA, term loans, lines of credit) to match different business needs

-• Transparent pricing with claimed 'no hidden fees' and clear payment calculators visible before approval
+• listed pricing with claimed 'no fees to verify' and clear payment calculators visible before approval

 • Up to $2M maximum funding available for established businesses with sufficient revenue